insure logo

 What’s the difference between actual cash value and replacement cost value?

-When choosing dwelling insurance, there are two main options: actual cash value (ACV) or replacement cost value (RCV).
+Insurance companies use to methods of paying claims: actual cash value (ACV) or replacement cost value (RCV).
 ACV policies reimburse policyholders for the current replacement cost of their home minus depreciation.
 If your home is destroyed, you will receive the home’s replacement cost at the time of the loss, minus any depreciation.

 In contrast, RCV policies reimburse policyholders for the cost of rebuilding their homes, regardless of depreciation.
 If your home is destroyed, you will get enough money to rebuild it, irrespective of depreciation value.